sjml/beschi/README.md

 * The generated code tries to be as straightforward as possible, so it shouldn't be terribly hard to debug if there's a problem with it.
 The only macro is a simple error check.
 * C doesn't support any kind of namespacing other than prefixing functions/structs/variables with a string, so that's what the generated code does.
 You may want to use a shorter namespace string if you're planning to use C code, so as to save some horizontal space in your code editor.
 * The code generated is an [STB-style](https://github.com/nothings/stb/) single-file header library.
 If you've never used one before, it's actually pretty simple.
 You `#include "MyGeneratedFile.h"` wherever you need to use the structures and functions, like you normally would with a library.
 But instead of having a separate file to compile, all the implementation is in the same file, just behind a definition guard.
 So to actually link the implementation code, in **exactly** one file, `#define {NAMESPACE}_IMPLEMENTATION` **before** you include it.
 * The layout of the structs (mostly) mirrors the way they are declared in the protocol file, which may raise warnings about padding if you compile with warnings all the way up.
-If memory alignment is important to you, you may want to play with the delcaration order.
+If memory alignment is important to you, you may want to play with the declaration order.
     - Exceptions are:
         - Every message struct has an additional byte (`_mt`) at the start, used to identify it if its in a void** array.
         - Every string and list have an associated `{varname}_len` variable storing their length, right before them in the array.